 Get out, stretch your legs – the walk will do you good :).

 Beach driving is really only suited to 4 wheel drives – some of the locals I’ve spoken to are a little tired of pulling vehicles out from the beach when they get bogged.
 Unfortunately, bogging at Thompson Beach is a fairly regular occurrence.
 It’s gotten to the point some locals refuse to assist in retrieving vehicles – and who can blame them, as it’s a time-consuming and risky exercise.

-If you get bogged, it could be a very expensive trip – costing up to $1,000 for a professional tow service to retrieve you.
+If you get bogged, it could be a very expensive trip – costing up to $1,000 for a professional tow service to retrieve you + any penalties if you’re driving where you shouldn’t be.

 Its not just 2WD’s that can get bogged in sand.
 Plenty of 4×4 vehicles have become stuck at Thompson Beach.
 A 4WD is not a Sherman tank – it has limitations, as do drivers.

 You don’t want your vehicle winding up like this!

-If you do decide to drive – choose your line carefully and don’t venture too far out if it’s low tide.
+If you do decide to drive when the trial ban is over (bearing in mind vehicles are banned from Park area permanently) – choose your line carefully and don’t venture too far out if it’s low tide.
 Aside from increasing the risk of bogging, the tide comes in pretty quickly at times.
 Ensure you’re carrying the necessary equipment to get yourself out of a bogging situation should it occur, rather than relying on someone else assisting you.

 If there is a buildup of dead sea-grass on beach access points, then attempting to drive on the beach comes with the added danger of igniting the material.